Sonoma and Napa counties - District 10

 The AARP Foundation's Tax-Aide program does tax return preparation, including electronic filing, for free.
 There is no income limit, and though we focus on low-to-moderate income households headed by someone 50 years and older, we do not have an age limit - if you're under 50, you're still very welcome to use our services.
 AARP membership is not required.

-We will not be conducting our summer/fall Tax Clinic this year, and we do not know of any other face-to-face or dropoff service in Sonoma or Napa counties that is open and provides such services for free.
-There are, however, two online options for preparing your taxes for free, as described below.
+We will not be conducting our summer/fall Tax Clinic this year, and we do not know of any other face-to-face or dropoff service in Sonoma or Napa counties that is open and provides such tax preparation services for free.
+Also, the two free online options that previously were available have both closed as of mid-October.

 Note: because of the wildfires in Northern California, taxpayers in eight counties, including Sonoma County, now have until December 31st to file taxes - both federal and state - without a late-filing penalty, if they filed a request for extension by July 15.

-We apologize for the inconvenience that our closures have caused those who use our service and did not yet have their taxes completed when we closed on March 13th.
+We apologize for the inconvenience that our closures have caused those who use our service and did not yet have their taxes completed.
 The closures were for your safety as well as ours, and the safety of everyone that our volunteers and clients might come into contact with.
-We hope to be able to offer our services as normal when the 2021 tax season arrives.
+We will again offer our services when the 2021 tax season arrives (February 1st), though we are not sure exactly in what form.
+We will update this page when we know more.

 If you have any questions on the above, or any tax-related questions, please call 707-327-2401 and leave a message.